LitoKarageorgou/bright-app/README.md

 - 🧩 Interactive quizzes with XP feedback and animations
 - 🤖 Built-in AI tutor (OpenAI API) for contextual help and educational minigames
 - 🎯 Gamified XP system for motivation and progress
-- 📱 Fully responsive UI with distraction-minimized layout
+- 📱 Fully responsive UI with distraction-minimised layout
 - 🔁 Modular routing per chapter and learning step

 ---

 ## 🗺️ Prototype Scope

-- Features one fully functional chapter based on 3rd-grade Greek Ministry of Education curriculum (translated)
+- Features one fully functional chapter based on the 3rd-grade Greek Ministry of Education curriculum (translated)
 - Designed as a proof of concept for a scalable platform covering all grades and subjects
-- Future plans include AI personalization, curriculum expansion, and accessibility features
+- Future plans include AI personalisation, curriculum expansion, and accessibility features

 ---